maxpetul/C3X/README.md

 ## Other Non-Standard Districts

 The Aerodrome District reuses and slightly modifies the base game airfield art.
 If `air_units_use_aerodrome_districts_not_cities` is set to true, air units can only be built in cities with an Aerodrome in their radius, spawn on Aerodromes, and can only land on Aerodromes (or vanilla game airfields & carriers), not cities.
-Airlifts similarly are limited to Aerodromes.
+Airlifts and Airdrops are similarly are limited to Aerodromes.

 <img width="511" height="253" alt="image" src="https://github.com/user-attachments/assets/e7a20ee5-9efc-4f6b-a921-2a906f3ef9b5" />